 These patterns are often repetitive, engaging, and designed for young children to learn vocabulary, grammar, and speech pronunciation.
-Children engage and respond to music from an early age, so singing is a great opportunity for your child to develop and practice pre-language skills including the imitation of actions and words, eye contact, vocal play, understanding timing, attention, listening, understanding verbal (lyrics), and no non-verbal (actions) language.
+Children engage and respond to music from an early age, so singing is a great opportunity for your child to develop and practice pre-language skills including the imitation of actions and words, eye contact, vocal play, understanding timing, attention, listening, and understanding verbal (lyrics) and non-verbal (actions) language.

 Sing slowly so that your child can learn the actions, words, and rhythm at their own pace and can join in easily.
 This also gives your child time to anticipate what will come next.

 As your child becomes familiar with nursery rhymes and songs, pause and wait for them to fill the gap with a gesture, noise, or the word.
 Immediately respond to your child’s attempt to fill in the gap and watch carefully as it may be as subtle as a smile or expectant look for you to carry on.

 For example, sing the first few words: “Twinkle twinkle little . . .” then wait . . . count to 10 in your head if you need to.

 Waiting gives your child the opportunity to interact and communicate with you, developing essential early social skills such as turn-taking and eye contact.